All ingredients are individually packaged, but our central facility

 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.

 Add tuna to hot pan and cook until tuna reaches a minimum internal temperature of 145 degrees, 4-5 minutes per side.
 Tuna is often enjoyed medium-rare (pink in the middle).
 For medium-rare, cook 1-2 minutes per side.
 Consuming raw or undercooked tuna may increase your risk for food-borne illness.

 Remove from burner.
 Remove tuna to a plate and tent with foil.
 Wipe pan clean and reserve.

 Return pan used to cook tuna to medium-high heat and add 1 tsp. olive oil.

 Add cabbage, snow peas, and ¼ tsp. salt to hot pan.
 Stir until vegetables are coated in oil, then cook undisturbed until snow peas are bright green, 2-3 minutes.

 Stir again, then cook undisturbed until cabbage is tender, 2-3 minutes.

-Remove from burner and stir in toasted sesame oil.
+Remove from burner and stir in toasted sesame oil until combined.

 Finish the Dish

-Plate dish as pictured on front of card, topping tuna with Sriracha aioli and rice by wontons.
+Plate dish as pictured on front of card, topping tuna with Sriracha aioli and rice with wontons.
 Bon appétit!